A person has an eating disorder when their beliefs about food, weight and body image lead to unhealthy patterns of eating and/or exercising.

 - Eating only certain types and amounts of food

-- Becoming irritable and/or withdrawing from friends and family
+- Becoming irritable or withdrawing from friends and family

-- Change in clothing style (e.g. wearing loose fitting clothing to hide weight loss)
+- Wearing loose fitting clothing to hide weight loss

 - Difficulty concentrating